Buying a used BMW: what to consider, common problems, what to look for?

 On the plus side, there are a lot of BMW enthusiasts who don't mind sharing the information, so you won't have troubles finding the DIY Youtube videos and forum threads.

 What to look for when buying a used BMW:

 When it comes to buying used BMW, the mechanical condition is much more important than the age or mileage.
-Avoid cars that were previously damaged in an accident.
-Run the Carfax or other used car history report.
+Avoid cars that were previously damaged in an accident or if the engine has been overheated.
+Check out the used car history report.
 Before signing the deal, have the car thoroughly inspected by a BMW-specialized mechanic.